sassoftware/sas-studio-custom-steps/HTTP Request/README.md

 ** Field Mapping: **<br>
 Field mapping is only recommended for json structures where there is a straight mapping from field to column possible.
 Otherwsie you should go via the Output Library option.
-For Example, assuming you have a json result like this:
+The mapping format is: *json structure path | map column name* For Example, assuming you have a json result like this:
 ```
                                            | zip              | country         |